 I attended a local school trivia night fundraiser over the weekend.
 There was a radiant woman in her sixties quietly commanding the room.
 She was wearing a postmenopausal tiara~ you know the one I mean: anything beautifully white.

-Once I got over my momentary stab of envy that rares up for a nanosecond whenever I see a woman over 50 rocking a white dress or white jeans, I thought, ‘Damn, she’s owning that white dress and what’s in it!”
+There’s something magical about a postmenopausal woman rocking a white dress or white jeans, I thought, ‘Damn, she’s owning that white dress and what’s in it!”
 She waltzed that dress and her beautiful smile around the room at every intermission chatting genuinely with the crowd and leaving a trail of joy.
 She was grounded and genuine, completely unaware that her manner left the losing table feeling like winners.

 Her behaviour got me thinking about Glinda the Good Witch.
 Despite Glinda’s dress being pink in The Wizard of Oz movie, L. Frank Baum’s original vision in the book poised Glinda in a pure white dress, just like my heroine of the fund raising night.